vrutkovs/flint/README.md

 ## Configuration

-TeleHelper uses environment variables for configuration.
+Flint uses environment variables for configuration.
 Create a `.env` file in the project root with the following variables:

 ### Required Configuration